johnotaalo/EQA/README.md

 ## Functions in the library

 ### 1. addCss
-As the name suggests, it helps in passing css into the view It takes two parameters
+As the name suggests, it helps in passing css into the view.
+_usage $this->assets->addCss($stringtoresource, true)_
+It takes two parameters
 	* css_link(string)
-	This is the link where the asset is within the assets folder that you had specified above
+	This is the link where the asset is within the assets folder that you had specified above.
+It may be internal or extenal.
 	* external(boolean)
+	_default = false_
+	The link may either be within your system or from a CDN.
+If it is from a cdn ensure you pass true in this

 ### 2. addJs
 As the name suggests, it helps in passing javascript into the view